Few strongly interacting fermions of different mass driven in the vicinity of a critical point: The system studied

-It is clear that in the two extreme cases it has a form of a uniform box potential ($\lambda=0$) and a harmonic trap cropped by a hard wall at the edges ($\lambda=1$).
+Parameter $\lambda$ has a natural interpretation of a square of the effective frequency in the center of the system.
+Thus, it is clear that for $\lambda=0$ the potential has a form of a uniform box, while for large enough $\lambda$ ({\it i.e.}, $\lambda\gg\hbar^4/m^2_\sigma L^4$) it has a form of a harmonic trap cropped at the edges by a hard walls.
 As was argued previously in \cite{2016PecakPRA}, whenever repulsive interactions are strong enough, the system is forced to separate its components.
 A particular separation scenario depends on the shape of an external potential.
-In the case of box potential ($\lambda=0$), the single-particle density profile of heavier particles is split and push out to the edges of the trap while the lighter component gathers near its center.
-Contrary, in the harmonic potential ($\lambda=1$), the lighter component is split and located on the edges while the heavier one remains in the center.
-Following this observation, it was shown that the system undergoes some sort of critical transition when one adiabatically changes parameter $\lambda$ from $0$ to $1$ \cite{2016PecakPRA,2020WlodzynskiPRA}.
-It turned out that the transition has properties quite similar to that known from typical quantum phase transition, {\it e.g.} some quantities experience characteristic divergences and have appropriate scaling features in the vicinity of the transition point $\lambda_0$.
+In the case of box potential ($\lambda=0$), the single-particle density profile of heavier particles is split and pushed out to the edges of the trap while the lighter component gathers near its center.
+Contrary, in the harmonic potential (large enough $\lambda$), the lighter component is split and located on the edges while the heavier one remains in the center.
+Consequently, when the parameter $\lambda$ is changed between these two regimes the system undergoes some sort of transition \cite{2016PecakPRA,2020WlodzynskiPRA} whose properties are quite similar to that known from typical quantum phase transitions.
+Namely, actual quantities characterizing phases on opposite sides of the transition point become divergent (with appropriate scaling) when the system approaches the transition point, $\lambda_0$.
 Exactly at this point, in the limit of infinite repulsions, the system becomes critical.

-In our work, we want to make the first step beyond the adiabatic transition and examine properties of the system when the shape of the potential is quenched at a finite time.
+In our work, we want to make the first step beyond the adiabatic transition and examine the properties of the system when the shape of the potential is suitably modulated.
 To make this analysis as simple as possible we focus on sub-critical (very strong but finite repulsions) systems with $N_A+N_B=4$ particles with a mass ratio $m_B/m_A=40/6$ corresponding to the Li-K atomic mixture.
 We assume that initially the system is confined in the box potential ($\lambda=0$) and prepared in its many-body interacting ground state, $|\Psi(0)\rangle\equiv|\mathtt{0}\rangle$.
 Then it is driven forward and backward through the transition point.
 In our approach we assume that the shape parameter $\lambda$ changes periodically as: